-We recognise that the resources necessary to convert data from an office's own database(s) into a rigidly specified format may discourage a potential contributor.
+The CMI is flexible in terms of the format in which data is provided.
 Clearly though, each office's data will have to be converted into a standard format before being combined with other offices' data; so the CMI Secretariat needs enough explanatory information regarding your data to enable us to format the data appropriately.
-An accompanying explanation of the data fields and approach used would be greatly appreciated.
+An accompanying explanation of the data fields and approach used, and consistency from year to year, would be greatly appreciated.